robinweser/inline-style-prefixer/README.md

 }

 let prefixer = new Prefixer()
-prefixer.prefix(styles)
+let prefixedStyles = prefixer.prefix(styles)

 // Assuming you are using e.g. Chrome version 27.0 this would
-// transform your styles object to the following the following let output = {
+// transform the prefixedStyles object to the following the following {
 	transition: '200ms all linear',
 	WebkitUserSelect: 'none',
 	nested: {